 In the early stages of the the presidential campaign, he offered enthusiastic praise for Trump’s candidacy, though not a formal endorsement, introducing him at a South Carolina political rally back in November, 2015, as the “man who will make America great again.”

 When he was initially approached for the job, Beasley had reservations.
 “Why would I want to go to the U.N.?” he asked himself, according to an individual who recently met with Beasley.
 But he said his wife convinced him it was an important job.

 Beasley edged out at least three other American candidates, including Andrew Natsios, a former chief of USAID with vastly more experience in running major relief operations, and Jim Butler, a former senior official at the U.N.
-Food and Agricultural Organization.
-The FAO head, Graziano da Silva, is responsible, along with the U.N.
-Secretary General, for selecting the head of the World Food Program.
+Food and Agriculture Organization.
+The FAO head, Graziano da Silva, is responsible, along with the U.N. secretary-general, for selecting the head of the World Food Programme.
 Anthony Banbury, a former top U.N. official who ran logistics for U.N. peacekeeping missions and headed the U.N. response to the Ebola crisis, also threw his hat in the ring but did not land an interview.

 But officials say Beasley has had a virtual lock on the job since Haley, a close political ally, told Guterres in their first meeting at U.N. headquarters that Beasley was America’s man.

 In a February 27 letter to Guterres promoting Beasley’s candidacy, Haley wrote that the food agency needs “a leader who can efficiently manage a major enterprise while showing genuine concern for each one of the 795 million people suffering from hunger around the world.”

 “I, personally, have seen those qualities in our nominee, as have numerous members of the U.S. Congress, international leaders, and important figures in international development and humanitarian aid,” she wrote.